 However, if the budget is in place, a well-configured dedicated hosting plan also offers practically the best security available.
 The most obvious reason is that there are no other sites to affect the performance of yours.

 As such, dedicated hosting is going to be ideal for enterprise-level sites and businesses where a fast server load time is crucial.
-In fact, you could argue that given the other options, there’s no choice required.
 Since dedicated plans start out with more space and server capacity, it’s an excellent option for the very largest websites.

 This post has looked at three major types of hosting plans.
 Let’s recap them quickly: